Jeep Renegade Review & Prices

-All but Longitude and Night Eagle models come with electric lumbar adjustment for the driver’s seat as standard to help make long journeys as bearable as possible.
+All models come with electric lumbar adjustment for the driver’s seat as standard to help make long journeys as bearable as possible.
 The standard seats are comfortable enough but could do with extra side bolstering to hold you in place in tight corners.

 The Renegade isn’t exactly awash with storage cubbies but there’s enough space for a few family bits and bobs dotted around its cabin.
 The glovebox is relatively roomy and each of the front door bins is big enough for a large water bottle.

 There are two cupholders and a large central armrest behind the gear lever with a small storage tray underneath.
 It’s just about large enough for a smartphone but not deep enough to hold a drinks can.

 A small tray below the centre console comes with a USB port and 12V socket as standard but again, it’s not quite deep enough to stop your phone sliding out in sharp corners.

 The rear door bins are nearly as big as those in front but their slightly awkward shape means they can’t hold particularly tall bottles.

-Fold the Jeep’s rear seats down (which you can do in a two-way 60:40 split) and you’ll have access to a more spacious 1,297-litre boot.
-That’s 297 litres more than the Fiat 500X on which the Renegade’s based and a huge 587 litres more than you’ll get in the Vitara.
+Fold the Jeep’s rear seats down (which you can do in a 60:40 split) and you’ll have access to a more spacious 1,297-litre boot.
+That’s 297 litres more than the Fiat 500X on which the Renegade is based.